-Food Storage 101, What to Store
+Food Storage 101: What To Store

 WHAT FOOD SHOULD I STORE?

 If you store foods you’re not eating, they will just sit there and not be rotated.

-Start with a look at what you currently have in your pantry/cupboards and expand on that first.
+Start with a look at what you currently have in your pantry & cupboards and expand on that first.
 If you have the room, I recommend you keep a ‘working’ pantry that you will use on a daily basis for your meals.
 Your working pantry should be in or near your kitchen.
 It can simply be some well stocked cupboards, a closet or an actual pantry (small ancillary room to the kitchen).

 As a general rule, canned foods make an excellent food storage item.
 Typically, most canned foods have a shelf life of several years, some even longer.
 For more information on canned food shelf life and Use-by Sell-by dates, read this.

-Most canned foods, in an emergency situation, will not require that you heat or cook them before eating them.
+Most canned foods in an emergency situation will not require that you heat or cook them before eating them.
 This is (could be) important!!
 They may not taste as good cold, but they will sustain you.
 Canned foods are already processed adequately for safely such as heat treated – so they are perfectly safe to eat cold.